 and how we make money.

-During open enrollment, we're profiling real people who use the Affordable Care Act.
+During open enrollment, we're profiling people who use "Obamacare."
 We're hoping to put a face to the controversial law and provide an up-close look at its impact, whether harmful or helpful.
 We'll feature someone new each week until federal open enrollment ends on Dec.
 15, so check back for more stories.
 If you're looking for help signing up for Obamacare 2018, visit our HealthGenius section.

-Kathy Schermerhorn signed up for the Affordable Care Act (ACA) the day it launched in 2013.
+Kathy Schermerhorn signed up for the former President Barack Obama's health care law the day the federal marketplaces launched in 2013.